Frequently Asked Questions

 Q1.
 What's the best way to use Abuden Soda Maker?

-Press the cylinder connector 3 to 5 times.
-Each time, make sure the air bubbles hit the bottom of the bottle, then stop.
+Always fill the water up to maximum level.
+Press the cylinder connector 3 to 5 times (1-2 seconds each) until air bubble pockets hit the bottom of the bottle each time.
+Another way is to press and hold for 5-7 seconds.
 When you hear the "hiss" sound, it means there's enough gas to make soda water.
 Continue pressing will cause gas wastage and can potentially damage the machine inner mechanism.

 Q2.
 How can I determine the best number of presses for making good soda water?

-The pressing frequency depends on the remaining gas volume.
-The fuller the gas cylinder (new), the fewer pumps needed, and vice-versa.
+The pressing frequency & duration depends on the remaining gas volume.
+The fuller the gas cylinder (new), the fewer pumps or shorter duration is needed, and vice-versa.
+To ensure cost-saving, only carbonate when the bottle is filled up to maximum level.
 A cylinder with gas weight between 0.8kg to 1.2kg.

 Q3.
 I pressed it 3-5 times, but there is still not enough sparkling water.

-Once carbonated, shake your bottle gently and let it sit for a while (eg: 5 seconds) to allow gas dissolves completely before pouring into a cup.
-Always use cold water as it can hold more CO2, resulting in stronger fizziness.
+Once carbonated, give your bottle a few shakes to increase intensity of carbonation by ensuring gas dissolves completely before pouring into a cup.
+Use mineral water, preferably cold ones as it can hold more CO2, resulting in stronger fizziness.
+For best effect, store the carbonated water (with air-tight cap) inside a refrigerator for easy usage

 Q4: Where can I refill empty CO2 cylinder?